 My current research is concerned with a number of broad questions about the relationship between law, human rights, sexual orientation and intimacy.
 I have a general interest in the role and purpose of law in promoting (and protecting) particular kinds of sexuality and human relationships.
-My recent publications have focused on aspects of law and social control in the jurisdictions of England and Wales, Australia and the Council of Europe.

 Articles in peer-reviewed journals

 - Johnson, P. (2013) 'Homosexuality and the African Charter on Human and Peoples’ Rights: what can be learned from the history of the European Convention on Human Rights?'.
 Journal of Law and Society.
 40(2): 249-279.